 Youth Grants for Activists and Researchers

-This year, QIF is offering $500 stipends to applicants aged 18 to 35 years old to make a presentation on research or activism that resonates with the QIF mission of advancing a global future of inclusion, social justice, and ecological integrity through Spirit-led participatory research and discernment.
+This year, QIF offered $500 stipends to applicants aged 18 to 35 years old to make a presentation on research or activism that resonates with the QIF mission of advancing a global future of inclusion, social justice, and ecological integrity through Spirit-led participatory research and discernment.
 This is part of a year long program of Youth Grants.
 NOTE: People may choose to apply for a Youth Grant independently of the Summer Research Seminar and use it for purposes other than to develop a presentation at the SRS.
 For more information on the Youth Grants, see: Youth Grants for Activist Researchers 2023

 Registration and More Information

-You may contact Gray Cox at gray@coa.edu for additional information about the SRS, including more about the stipends and how to apply for them.
+You may contact Gray Cox at gray@coa.edu for additional information about the next SRS, including more about the stipends and how to apply for them.

 Schedule and Supporting Information